ansible/instruqt/tracks/test-getting-started-servicenow-automation/05-servicenow-inventory/assignment.md

 This just kicked of a series of jobs to update the inventory we're pulling out of ServiceNow CMDB!
 - Select `Jobs` from the left hand navigation pane and you'll be able to monitor the progress of this update.
 - Once the two jobs have finished, click `Hosts` on the left hand navigation and notice all of the hosts pulled from CMDB.
-- Also, explore the hosts and groups in `Inventories > ServiceNow inventory`.
+- Also, explore the hosts and groups in Inventories > ServiceNow inventory > Hosts

 This inventory can be carved up in many different ways.
-The inventory query provided for this inventory is:
+The inventory query provided for this inventory is shown below.
 ```
 # Group hosts automatically, according to values of manufacturer and os columns.
 # Include only records with the specified operating systems.